-- For each relevant job, the judge may ask, “Tell me about your work at XYZ company.
+For each relevant job, the judge may ask, “Tell me about your work at [your previous company].
 What did you do?”
-They may also ask questions relevant to your condition and the role, like “Were you seated or standing most of the time?”
-(If your disability is mobility related) or “Did you interact with customers often?”
+They may also ask questions relevant to your condition and the role, like: “Were you seated or standing most of the time?”
+(If your disability is mobility-related) or “Did you interact with customers often?”
 (If your disability relates to your mental health).

 Some people may consider these “trick questions,” because they open you up to contradictions.

-If you say that you drove here, even though you stated you could not drive, this will raise a red flag for the judge.
-Or if you say you can’t stand for more than 15 minutes at a time, but you regularly go grocery shopping by yourself—that will seem inconsistent.
+For example, if you say that you drove here, even though you stated you could not drive, this will raise a red flag for the judge.
+Or if you say you can’t stand for more than 15 minutes at a time, but you regularly go grocery shopping by yourself, that may seem inconsistent.

 The following are some common mistakes people make when answering the judge’s questions:

-- They over-explain.
-If the judge needs more information, he or she will ask you.
+They overexplain.
+If the judge needs more information, they will ask you for it.
 You should answer succinctly in a sentence or two.
 You may want to explain your answer, but stick to a “yes” or “no” response, especially with yes or no questions.